“Teacher, What Good Must I Do to Have Eternal Life?”

 By

-Jack Rigert is a co-founder of the John Paul II Renewal Center and the host of the "Become Who You Are" podcast.
+Jack Rigert is a co-founder of the John Paul II Renewal Center, the host of the "Become Who You Are" podcast, a writer, and speaker.
 Jack was a professional chef and entrepreneur who owned restaurants, real estate, and a financial service company.
 Dramatic “encounters” with Jesus Christ at his dying brother’s bedside and again in the Eucharist at his brother’s funeral, brought him back into the Church after a twenty-year absence.
-While attending graduate school in Theology Jack came across the teaching of Pope John Paul II’s “Theology of the Body.”
-He immediately understood that this was the treasure he had been seeking all his life, sold everything, and now travels the country presenting Parish Missions, Retreats and Classes.
-Jack has three grown children and seven grandchildren.
-He lives in Elburn, Illinois with his wife, Jeannie, and is an active member of St. Gall’s Parish.
-“The kingdom of heaven is like treasure hidden in a field, which a man found and covered up; then in his joy he goes and sells all that he has and buys that field” (Matt 13:44).
+While attending graduate school for theology, Jack came across the teaching of Pope John Paul II’s “Theology of the Body.”
+He immediately understood that this was the treasure he had been seeking all his life, sold everything, and now travels the country presenting parish missions, retreats, and classes.
+Jack has an MA in Theology “John Paul II Studies” from the University of Saint Thomas in Houston.
+He has three grown children and seven grandchildren.
+He lives in Elburn, Illinois with his wife Jeannie and is an active member of St. Gall’s Parish.

 Subscribe to CE